 Healthy baby boy born just weeks before diagnosis

 Baby is healthy and doing well.
 Timing of diagnosis so soon after birth adds complexity to treatment planning.
+Brooke had to stop breastfeeding before starting chemotherapy.

 Cancer that spreads in an orderly manner from one lymph node group to the next